mbierman/firewalla-tailscale-docker/README.md

 ### 🚪 Configuring an Exit Node

 An exit node allows you to route all of your internet traffic through your Firewalla, no matter where you are.
-This is useful for accessing the internet with your home IP address and for an extra layer of security when on public Wi-Fi.
+In simple terms, it makes your internet traffic appear to come from your Firewalla's IP address, just like a traditional VPN.

 The installation script will ask you if you want to configure your Firewalla as an exit node.
 If you answer yes, the script will automatically add the necessary `--advertise-exit-node` flag.